SMS Compliance | TCPA Text Message Compliance Checklist

 5. Disclaimers regarding any associated fees, charges, or messaging rates

-It’s important that your business or organization knows who they can and can’t text.
-You need a business texting service with a DNC or “do-not-contact” list to keep your records straight.
+It's important to know who you can and can’t text regardless of consent.
+For this, you need a business texting service with a DNC or “do-not-contact” list to keep your records straight.

 Documenting and saving opt-in and opt-out records also helps if you’re ever faced with an abuse complaint.